Moxibustion Therapy

 Labor Preparation — Supporting the Body for Birth

-Beginning at 36-37 weeks, warming support promotes circulation and prepares the body for labor.
+Warming support promotes circulation and prepares the body for labor.

 -